hixus/ccs3-grid/README.md

 div.col:nth-last-of-type(2)
 ```

-And this one selects the second column from row with two columns:
+This one selects the second column from row with two columns:
 ```
 div.col:nth-last-of-type(2) + div.col
 ```

+#Licence
+I'm not sure if a couple lines of code can have any copyrights but then again it's way more than rounded corners in Apple's products.
+So for your peace of mind I grant you the license to use this code how ever you want without any demands from my self.